 This course can examine a number of different topics in which the tools of discrete mathematics are used in the development of mathematical models.
-Among the topics could be:
+Suggested topics:

 - 1. Discrete deterministic models developed from numerical data. - 2.
 Markov processes - 3.
 Random processes and Monte Carlo simulation. - 4.
 Graph theory, including shortest paths, minimum weight spanning trees, and job scheduling. - 5.
 Network flows and the Ford-Fulkerson algorithm for maximum flow. - 6.
 Additional modeling topics as time and the interests of the instructor permit.